Please keep batteries OUT of the recycling bin.

 When crushed or punctured, batteries cause fires in transit, at the recycling center or at the landfill.
 Fires from batteries, particularly Lithium batteries, are happening almost daily at Material Recovery Facilities.

 Batteries also contain reusable material including zinc, manganese, and steel that can be put back into use if recycled properly.
 Although hazardous material like mercury in alkaline batteries was phased out in 1996, it’s still a good idea to recycle them.

 What to do with them?

-To reduce your battery waste, consider buying rechargeable batteries instead.
-According to the city of Sioux falls, “Two AA Ni-Cad rechargeable batteries can replace up to 600 single-use batteries.”
+To reduce your battery waste, consider buying rechargeable batteries.
+According to the city of Sioux Falls, “Two AA Ni-Cad rechargeable batteries can replace up to 600 single-use batteries.”
 You could also try using products that rely on solar energy power instead of batteries.

 Thank you for recycling right and keeping batteries out of your recycling bin!